Traveling With Electronics? Check Your Batteries First!

 There are no rules about packing battery chargers.
 You can pack them in both your carry-on, your checked baggage, garment bag and packing cubes.
 Chargers do not create any risk.
 However, you should avoid placing non-rechargeable batteries in the charger.
 While packing in this manner would keep them from rolling around, this can create a hazard, even if the charger is not plugged into the outlet.
-Instead, keep batteries and chargers separate to avoid unwanted risk.
+Instead, keep batteries and chargers separate to avoid unwanted risks.

 Packing Batteries Safely

 In addition to the regulations about what batteries can and cannot be brought on an airline, the TSA and FAA have requirements and tips on how batteries must be carried to be safe.
 In general, batteries need to be protected from damage and short circuit.
 For some battery types, this means taping or capping the ends with a non-conductive material.
 The batteries also need to be stored so that they cannot come in contact with metal objects, such as coins, keys, or tools.
 They should be protected from contacting other batteries as well and should be stored so that they cannot roll around.

 If possible, spare batteries should be stored in original, unopened packaging.
-Another option is to pack the batteries in their own separate storage compartment or plastic bag, so they cannot come in contact with each other.
+Another option is to pack the batteries in their own separate storage compartment or a plastic bag, so they cannot come in contact with each other.
 Protecting the batteries from contact with metals and each other is important because creating a short circuit is one way in which batteries can start fires.

 If you are packing battery-powered items in your checked baggage, make sure to pack them in such a way that they cannot be accidentally turned on while in flight.
 Not only should you power the device off, but you should also take the switch so that it remains in the “off” position, if possible.
 Also, don’t forget to brush up on the TSA liquids rule when packing.